 – Knife Storage

-Knife storage is essential because it should be in easy reach for daily use, but there is a risk of injury as well.
+Knife storage is essential because it should be within easy reach for daily use, but there is a risk of injury as well.
 As a commercial kitchen storage idea, you can use knife block racks or magnetic strips to make the use of knives easy and safe.
 Using a standalone magnetic knife base is another safe way to store knives in a commercial kitchen.

 – Holding Cabinets